 Evaluation criteria for replication findings

-We aimed to compare the replication effects with the effects in the original studies using the criteria set by LeBel et al. (2019) (see Section “Replication Evaluation” in the supplementary).
+We aimed to compare the replication effects with the effects in the original studies using the criteria set by LeBel et al. (2019).

 Replication closeness evaluation

 We provided details on the classification of the replications using the criteria by LeBel et al. (2018) in Table 8 below (also see Section “Replication Evaluation” in the supplementary).
 We summarized the replication as a "very close" replication.